 Form 1582, Consumer Directed Services Responsibilities; and

-the individual service plan.
+the ISP.

-The service coordinator must provide the CDSA with the authorized schedule of service delivery per day, week, month or other time frame specific to the service if not listed on the above forms.
+The service coordinator must provide the FMSA with the authorized schedule of service delivery per day, week, month or other time frame specific to the service if not listed on the above forms.

 Some applicants may have been anticipating the availability of the CDS option and may elect to go directly to the CDS option.
-The service coordinator must emphasize that the applicant assumes all responsibility for arranging Personal Assistance Services and Respite.
+The service coordinator must emphasize that the applicant assumes all responsibility for arranging their self-directed services.

-Members who participate in the CDS option and choose to transfer back to the Agency Option will not have the choice of returning to the CDS option for at least 90 days.
+Members who participate in the CDS option and choose to transfer back to the Agency Option (AO) will not have the choice of returning to the CDS option for at least 90 days.

-Service coordinators must carefully coordinate transition activities when transitioning applicants/members to and from the CDS option.
+Service coordinators must carefully coordinate transition activities when transitioning applicants or members to and from the CDS option.

 8241 Initiation and Orientation of the Member as Employer